 I have found that planning weekend trips to explore different parts of my adopted country with my family has really helped me keep a positive spirit during this hard time.
 And according to National Geographic, there is some scientific evidence that planning vacations actually increases your happiness.

 But what really made the difference for me and helped drive my decision to travel like this was to see the economic impact of domestic tourism.
 Every dollar spent in those local communities helped tourism businesses increase payroll and help support community needs and projects.
-Just for the Cayuga hotels, we have been able to increase our payrolls by more than 50% due to domestic tourism in the past weeks and months.
+Just for the Cayuga hotels, we have been able to bring back payroll to 100% at all of our hotels and have rehired more than 30% of the staff we had to let go.